AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: AfriMTEB Benchmark

 However, language coverage in these datasets is uneven: some tasks include only a few African languages, while others span broader multilingual settings.
-To ensure fairness, we compute macro averages over languages within each task, then average across tasks and families to obtain the overall \afrimteb{} score.
+To ensure fairness, in the evaluation, we compute macro-averages over languages within each task, then average across tasks and families to obtain the overall \afrimteb{} score.
 This prevents any single task or language from dominating the benchmark.